osmandapp/web/main/docs/user/plugins/ski-maps.md

 ### Remove Ski

-Whenever removing pistes and winter colors from the map is preferable, and/or the ski season is over, do any of the following:
+If removing trails and winter colors from the map are preferred, or the ski season is over, do one of the following

 - uncheck the [Winter and ski style](../map/vector-maps.md) for the needed profile, and/or